The Ultimate Whey Protein Guide

 Does Whey get fat?
 Does Whey lose weight?

-To gain weight, there must be an excess of calories, that is, we eat more calories per day than what we consume, so it doesn't just depend on Whey.
+To gain weight, there needs to be a caloric excess, that is, we eat more calories per day than we consume, so it doesn't just depend on Whey.

 A Whey Protein Shake has about 100 calories, making it very difficult for someone to get fat from these shakes.